2005 Australian Grand Prix

 The 2005 Australian Grand Prix (officially the 2005 Formula 1 Foster's Australian Grand Prix) was a Formula One motor race held at the Melbourne Grand Prix Circuit on 6 March 2005.
 It was the first round of the 2005 Formula One season.
 The 58-lap race was won by Renault driver Giancarlo Fisichella after he started from pole position.
 Rubens Barrichello finished second for the Ferrari team and Fisichella's team-mate Fernando Alonso came in third.
+Fisichella led the championship only after this race.
+This would be the last time an Italian driver led the championship until Kimi Antonelli led the championship.

 This race marked the debut of Red Bull Racing; the team was bought and previously known as Jaguar Racing.

 Friday drivers

 The bottom 6 teams in the 2004 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.